Fiscal Policies and Procedures

 -

 School Finance reviews school contract to determine tax oversight/filing requirements for the organization.
-Consult state auditor if uncertain of terms and/or requirements.
+Consult state auditor uncertain of terms and/or requirements.

 -